Friday

 They didn’t have to.

-After a second helping of mashed potatoes and gravy, Elliott pushed his plate back, drained the last of his beer, and smiled.
+After a second helping of mashed potatoes and gravy, Elliot pushed his plate back, drained the last of his beer, and smiled.

 Across the table, Tom and Grace sat side by side, their post-rush weariness softened by the comfort of routine.
 They weren’t in a hurry to get up.
 Just enjoying the pause.